-In addition, during the first quarter of 2017, we continued to adjust our pricing strategy in the payroll loans and credit cards products, increasing rates for clients as a way to control excess demand caused by the liquidation of other financial non-banking institutions in the payroll loan market.
+Net interest margin, excluding transaction costs and fair value (NIM) increased 40.8% during the nine months ended September 30, 2017 as compared to the same period in 2016 due to adjustments in our pricing strategy in the payroll loans and credit cards products, increasing rates for clients as a way to control excess demand caused by the liquidation of other financial non-banking institutions in the payroll loan market.
+Financial costs (interest) increased due to higher interest rates attributable to our U.S. dollar-denominated financial obligations for the reasons discussed above.